Laravel 419 Page Expired Error? Here's How to Fix It

-You might be getting a 419 Expired error in Laravel for a couple of reasons.
+If you're seeing a 419 Expired error in Laravel, there could be a couple of reasons why.
 Let's dive into why this may happen and how to fix it.

 Want to level up in Laravel?
 We create practical screencasts to help you build.